Home Canning Recipes

 What do you do with all your garden vegetable goodies?
 Do you make just enough for the summer or enough to last all winter?
 If you grow enough to make it through to the next year (or 2), you need to read on.
-Check out these 13+ canning recipes.
+Check out these 35+ canning recipes.

 You can can your goodies with these easy recipes.
 I follow the Ball Canning book for direction on what to do (mostly).
 I provide instructions with my life experience from using these recipes with helpful tips I’ve learned from canning.
-Growing up, I (sometimes) helped my mom and grandma can.
+Growing up, I (sometimes) helped my grandma can.
 Canning tomatoes and making jelly were something they both always did.
 And now that I’m an adult, I find that canning saves us a lot of money on things we would have to buy at the store.
 You can your garden and use the food all year long.

 We enjoy taking the foods from our garden and canning in the Summer, so we can enjoy the fruits of our labor for the winter and maybe even longer.
 This is a simple way to homestead with the foods you grow.
 There are many things to know to start canning too.

 We use 2 canning methods: 1. water bath and 2. pressure canner/cooker.
 The pressure cooker has you put the jars in water and process under presser.
 Pressure canning is used for fruits/veggies that do not have acid (like carrots, corn, potatoes) It takes longer as you have to wait for the canner to release pressure naturally (if you don’t the jars just leak everything out).

 If you are just starting out canning.
 Pick 1 or 2 things you use most and start with for the year.
 As you get comfortable (or addicted to canning), add another food to can.

 Here are several different options for canning at home.
 If you have these items in your garden or can get them from the local farmers market, you will save yourself money throughout the year.